Jeet2103/cross_camera_maping/Report.md

 - **DeepSORT for Tracking:**
 Initially integrated for temporal tracking but failed to maintain stable identities under frequent occlusions and dense group interactions, leading to frequent ID switches.

+- **ResNet-50 for Feature Extraction:**
+Initially used as a baseline for extracting appearance features, but the model lacked fine-grained ReID capabilities.
+It failed to differentiate between visually similar players, especially under motion blur or low resolution.

 - **EfficientNet-B3 for Feature Extraction:**
 Tried as an alternative to OSNet for ReID, but failed to generate sufficiently discriminative features for cross-player matching.
 Resulted in low identity recall.